Logo What you might see in the woods

 Rainfall in Linslade Wood

-The figures for February 2023 are 5.5mm over 5 wet days.
-A dry month, but last year we had 59mm in February.
-The 5 year rolling average is 46.1 for February, so 2023 continues the dry period.
-In fact, February was the 5th driest month since our records began in 2012.
+The figures for March 2025 are 2.0mm over 3 wet days.
+Last year we had 74.0mm over 16 days.
+The 10 year rolling average is 51.78mm for March.
+This March was the driest month in our records since they began in 2012.

 Rainfall Data supplied by Dave & Sue Booth